 - 1. Obtain the device provider ID from UIDAI. - 2.
 Provide list of certified models (model code and other details). - 3.
 Procure a digital certificate from a valid CA in India (refer 2.7 for supported algorithms) and get it signed by UIDAI.
 This would be the device provider key.
 Device providers can have one or more keys. - 4.
-All devices should either generate an asymmetric key pair within the device (highly recommended) or securely initialize the key pair.
-This would be the device key pair.
-Every physical instance of the device should have its own device key pair. - Device public key should be signed by one of the device provider key.
+All devices should generate an asymmetric key pair within the device.
+This would be the device key.
+Every physical instance of the device should have its own device key. - 5.
+Device public key should be signed by one of the device provider key.
 Refer section 2.7 for supported algorithms.
-Provider can sign the public key either within the device or on provider server over a secure channel during key initialization. - 6.
+Provider should sign the public key using the HSM server over a secure channel during key initialization. - 6.
 Device provider MUST ensure each physical device has a unique code.
-Maximum length of the code is 50 characters when represented as string.
-To ensure device codes are globally unique it is necessary that device provider uses a 128-bit UUID (represented in HEX notation).
+To ensure device codes are globally unique it is necessary that device provider uses a 128-bit UUID Version 4 (represented in HEX notation).

-Note: Device public-private key generation/initialization and signing of device public key with device provider key can be performed at any point of time during device's lifecycle.
+Note: Device public-private key generation and signing of device public key with device provider key can be performed at any point of time during device's lifecycle.
 However, the specific device key pair used to sign biometrics for the purposes of Aadhaar authentication should be used for UIDAI purposes only.